Tim Robbins: Career

-1980–1999: Breakthrough and stardom
+1980–1987: Early work

 Robbins's acting career began at Theater for the New City, where he spent his teenage years in their Annual Summer Street Theater and also played the title role in a musical adaptation of Antoine de Saint-Exupéry's The Little Prince.
 After graduation from college in 1981, Robbins founded the Actors' Gang, an experimental theater group, in Los Angeles with actor friends from his college softball team, as well as John Cusack.

 In 1982, he appeared as domestic terrorist Andrew Reinhardt in three episodes of the television program St. Elsewhere.
 He had a small role in the film No Small Affair (1984), starring Demi Moore.
 In 1985, he guest-starred in the second episode of the television series Moonlighting, "Gunfight at the So-So Corral".
 He also took parts in films, such as the role of frat animal "Mother" in Fraternity Vacation (1985) and Lt Sam "Merlin" Wells in the fighter pilot film Top Gun (1986).
 He appeared on The Love Boat, as a young version of one of the characters in retrospection about the Second World War.

+1988–2001: Breakthrough and stardom

-His breakthrough role was as pitcher Ebby Calvin "Nuke" LaLoosh in the baseball film Bull Durham (1988), in which he co-starred with Susan Sarandon and Kevin Costner.
+In 1988, Robbins portrayed pitcher Ebby Calvin "Nuke" LaLoosh in the baseball film Bull Durham (1988), in which he co-starred with Susan Sarandon and Kevin Costner.
+Robbins credited the film with boosting his career, adding: "when I broke through, when I became famous and didn't have to audition anymore, I would get scripts - right? - sent to me...
+After Bull Durham came out."
+However, Robbins found himself passing on numerous films because he found them to be uncomfortable propaganda that compelled a "vigilante idea of justice or this idea that violence is somehow entertainment."

-Robbins's amoral film executive in Robert Altman's film The Player (1992) was described by Peter Travers in Rolling Stone as "a classic performance, mining every comic and lethal nuance in the role of his career".
+Around 1991, Robbins was offered one million dollars to star in Folks!
+(1992), but turned it down in favor of playing the lead role of a film executive in Robert Altman's film The Player (1992).
+The film and Robbins' performance were acclaimed with Peter Travers in Rolling Stone declaring Robbins' work "a classic performance, mining every comic and lethal nuance in the role of his career".
 He won the Best Actor Award at Cannes.
 He made his directorial and screenwriting debut with Bob Roberts (also 1992), a mockumentary about a right-wing senatorial candidate.
 Todd McCarthy in Variety commented that the film is "both a stimulating social satire and, for thinking people, a depressing commentary on the devolution of the American political system".
 Robbins then starred alongside Morgan Freeman in The Shawshank Redemption (1994), which was based on Stephen King's novella.